mit-dci/cde-2025/auditing.md

 Thank you for your interest in auditing MAS.S62, Cryptocurrency Design and Engineering!

-We're excited to offer any computer science faculty who might be interested in teaching this course at their own university in the future the opportunity to audit this course.
+We're excited to offer the opportunity to audit this course to any computer science faculty who might be interested in teaching this course at their own university in the future.
 This means you can:

 * Attend lectures remotely (via Zoom)
 * Access all course material